grafana/metrictank/docs/installation-deb.md

 metrictank ingest metrics data.
 The data can be sent into it, or be read from a queue (see [Inputs](https://github.com/raintank/metrictank/blob/master/docs/inputs.md)).
-Metrictank will compress the data into chunks in RAM, a configurable amount of the most recent data is kept in RAM, but the chunks are being saved to Cassandra as well.
+Metrictank will compress the data into chunks in RAM, a configurable number of the most recent data is kept in RAM, but the chunks are being saved to Cassandra as well.
 You can use a single Cassandra instance or a cluster.
 Metrictank will also respond to queries: if the data is recent, it'll come out of RAM, and older data is fetched from cassandra.
 This happens transparantly.